OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md

 ## Summary

 In order for search engines to work, computer programs (or `robots`) regularly fetch data (referred to as [crawling](https://en.wikipedia.org/wiki/Web_crawler)) from billions of pages on the web.
 These programs find web content and functionality by following links from other pages, or by looking at sitemaps.
-If a website uses a special file called `robots.txt` to list pages that it does not want search engines to fetch, then the pages listed there will be ignored.
+If a site uses a special file called `robots.txt` to list pages that it does not want search engines to fetch, then the pages listed there will be ignored.
 This is a basic overview - Google offers a more in-depth explanation of [how a search engine works](https://support.google.com/webmasters/answer/70897?hl=en).

-Testers can use search engines to perform reconnaissance on websites and web applications.
-There are direct and indirect elements to search engine discovery and reconnaissance: direct methods relate to searching the indexes and the associated content from caches, while indirect methods relate to learning sensitive design and configuration information by searching forums, newsgroups, and tendering websites.
+Testers can use search engines to perform reconnaissance on sites and web applications.
+There are direct and indirect elements to search engine discovery and reconnaissance: direct methods relate to searching the indexes and the associated content from caches, while indirect methods relate to learning sensitive design and configuration information by searching forums, newsgroups, and tendering sites.

 Once a search engine robot has completed crawling, it commences indexing the web content based on tags and associated attributes, such as `<TITLE>`, in order to return relevant search results.
-If the `robots.txt` file is not updated during the lifetime of the website, and in-line HTML meta tags that instruct robots not to index content have not been used, then it is possible for indexes to contain web content not intended to be included by the owners.
-Website owners may use the previously mentioned `robots.txt`, HTML meta tags, authentication, and tools provided by search engines to remove such content.
+If the `robots.txt` file is not updated during the lifetime of the site, and in-line HTML meta tags that instruct robots not to index content have not been used, then it is possible for indexes to contain web content not intended to be included by the owners.
+Site owners may use the previously mentioned `robots.txt`, HTML meta tags, authentication, and tools provided by search engines to remove such content.

 ## Test Objectives

-- Identify what sensitive design and configuration information of the application, system, or organization is exposed directly (on the organization's website) or indirectly (via third-party services).
+- Identify what sensitive design and configuration information of the application, system, or organization is exposed directly (on the organization's site) or indirectly (via third-party services).

 ## How to Test